Please help - I need support and don't know where to turn.

 Below is a list of resources if you feel comfortable reaching out for virtual support:

-An international fellowship of people who desire to have a better sense of emotional well-being.
+- Emotions Anonymous is an international fellowship of people who desire to improve their emotional well-being.
 EA members have in-person and online weekly meetings available in more than 30 countries with 600 active groups worldwide.
-The EA is nonprofessional and cannot be a complement to therapy.
+EA is nonprofessional and can be a complementary support to therapy.

-Offers online mental health resources, quizzes, news, an “Ask the Therapist” function, and online support communities.
+- Psych Central offers online mental health resources, quizzes, news, and online support communities.

 Building Emotional Resilience

-The American Psychological Association offers an excellent guidance on building your resilience that helps individuals develop a strategy for enhancing emotional resilience.
-The additional resources listed below may also be of help:
+The American Psychological Association offers excellent guidance on building your resilience and adapting to difficult or challenging life circumstances.
+The resources listed below may also be of help:

 - Your Life Your Voice is a service of Boys Town that provides teens with tips and coping techniques to help with tough situations.
 Their website features an Interactive List of 99 Coping Skills and Strategies.